 - The protocols and ciphers suite used to encrypt data in transit are available at the end of this article.

 Only Hotjar engineers who require such access to perform their job efficiently are given this type of access.
 Different engineers are given different access rights on different system components as well depending on what their job requires.
 Engineers who do have access, have their own credentials and these are only valid when used from specific IPs.
 SSH Key-Based authentication is used for server access.

 Data collected through Hotjar is exclusively reserved for use by our users and customers.
 Hotjar does not make use of the data collected in any form or way unless consent is officially given by an admin of the Hotjar account, clearly outlining what the data will be used for.

 At Hotjar we use Database replication to keep your data safe in the case of system failure.
 Full database backups are taken every day, stored on Amazon Cloud Storage (AWS S3), and kept for three days as an electronic copy.
 In case two or more database nodes would fail concurrently we would have to revert to a backup.

-- Hotjar is PCI compliant.
-We use Braintree's Hosted Fields: https://www.braintreepayments.com/features/hosted-fields.
+- PCI Compliant with Braintree's Hosted Fields: https://www.braintreepayments.com/features/hosted-fields.

 Hotjar Architecture & Security

-Data in transfer is encrypted using the following protocols and ciphers:
+Data in transit is encrypted using the following protocols and ciphers: